valignatev/ddd-dynamic/README.md

 # Domain Driven Design in dynamic languages
 This is an attempt to collect all info about Domain Driven Design the World knows in dynamic languages (Python, Ruby, PHP etc).
-Not only DDD but all worthy info about separation business logic from application code.
+Not only DDD but all worthy info about layered and clean architecture with separation of business logic from infrastructure and framework code.

 So let's go!